 1. Complete the Production Request Form

-Usually with 2-3 days of receiving your first round of edits, we will send you a second design proof.
+- Review the second proof.
+Within 2-3 days of receiving your first round of edits, we will send you a second design proof.
 Changes to this proof should be smaller in scale.
 Elements of the design, including artwork and layout, should be finalized here.
-You should also review the text for any additional edits that need to be made.

 - Review the third and final proof.
 This is your opportunity to cross every ‘t’ and dot every ‘i’.
 Here, you’ll want to review the text one last time to make sure everything is perfect.
 Please note: we do not provide proofreading services, so catching mistakes before the publication is sent to print, is your responsibility.

 - Additional revisions.
 After three rounds of revisions, your project will be turned over to a freelance designer, who can make any additional changes you may need.
 The cost of this type of freelance work usually runs between $50-$75/hour, which will be billed to your department.

 Our production director will develop a production schedule to meet your mailing deadline.
 If Communications is coordinating your mailing fulfillment, mail lists must be emailed directly to production director at least 5 days before printing begins.